VulturARG/test_exercice_01/docs/problems.md

 Imagine that you are writing a device admin tool.
 Please complete the following tasks.
 Use the database schema and API documentation as a reference.

 The config file from device is en `conf/conf.csv`.
-The data sensor from device is in `conf/sensors.csv`
+The data of each sensor that is connected to the device is in `conf/sensors.csv`

 1. Create a script that will consume data from the HTTP API endpoints described below and output sensor data to **stdout** in [JSON Lines format](https://jsonlines.org/).
 NOTE: You are **not** expected to create your own server backend.
 Although the data is mocked, use the provided endpoints as though they serve real data.